bogdanbuzatu04/ComputationalDesign/pages/mydoc/mydoc_configuring_process.md

 In Planning different types of criteria were established to be implemented in our project.
 In Configuring different types of data is gathered to create a voxel envelope that will be used for the massing of a building that follows the established criteria.
 The voxel envelope will be shaped through different measures and data will be integrated in the points of the voxel cloud.
 This happens in the following steps:
 - Adjacency of different functions
 - Voxel size
-- Shadow casting
+- Shadow casting (explained in massing)
-- Daylight analysis
+- Daylight analysis (explained in massing)
 - Calculating the distance values for each point